Very helpful Review

-Have you ever found yourself obsessed with something?
-So consumed with something that you can hardly even think of anything else?
-A relationship, a new phone, a perfect body, your reputation, good grades, a magnificent cologne, a unique style—anything can leave you obsessed.
+Have you ever found yourself obsessed with something, so consumed with something that you can hardly even think of anything else?
+A relationship, a new phone, a perfect body, your reputation, good grades, a great cologne, a unique style—anything can leave you obsessed.

 CK Obsessed for Men seems like a very familiar scent even though I cannot pinpoint what specific cologne it reminds me of.
 I'm leaning towards it being a mix of several fragrances and just triggering my memory all at once.
-The opening gives me a really fresh start with the sweetie, or oro blanco grapefruit, pepper, and cardamom stepping out in front.
-The bitterness of black cardamom note compensate the sweetness of the oroblanco, the resulting blend is impressive.
+The opening gives me a fresh start with the sweetie, or oroblanco grapefruit, pepper, and cardamom stepping out in front.
+The bitterness of black cardamom note compensate the sweetness of the oroblanco; the resulting blend is impressive.
 I do get a powdery note similar to orris, yet there is neither orris nor iris listed among the notes.
-However, this is the opening aspect I love most.
+However, this is the first aspect I love the most.

 The dry down is ambery, a contemporary sweet amber that gets its aroma from the synthetic ambroxan.
 Again, that sweetness is mixed with the creaminess of the black vanilla, and the earthiness of the patchouli.
-On my skin and on a paper strip, the scent develops differently, more ambery on the former and more vanillic on the latter.
-Though, the vanilla note is always present and really ties the whole stuff together.
-Not gourmand, it is sweet, fairly warm, and darkened by the other base notes.
+On my skin and a paper strip, the scent develops differently, more ambery on the former, and more vanillic on the latter.
+Though, the vanilla note is always present and ties the whole stuff together.
+Not gourmand, it is sweet, reasonably warm, and darkened by the other base notes.
 It's quite intriguing.

 Projection wise, Obsessed is moderate.
-The longevity of my test run was about 4-5 solid hours and then maybe another hour wear it was still noticeable but weak.
-Again, not great but not the worst either.
-Maybe it'd be better in different weather or with more wear from me but that's what I got with the one time deal.
-Right off the bat, I would recommend it for the coldest days, there is that warm sweetness in all the stages that might not work with warm and hot seasons.
-A day fragrance, perfect for weekdays as well as the weekend.
+The longevity of my test run was about 4-5 solid hours, and then maybe another hour wear it was still noticeable but weak.
+Again, not great, but not the worst either.
+Perhaps it'd be better in different weather or with more wear from me, but that's what I got with the one time deal.
+Right off the bat, I would recommend it for the coldest days, and there is that warm sweetness in all the stages that might not work with warm and hot seasons—a day fragrance, perfect for weekdays as well as the weekend.

-Overall, I actually do really like the way it smells but I'd want some more time wearing it before making a call.
+Overall, I do like the way it smells, but I'd want some more time wearing it before making a call.